silviaforno.com logo

 The big sister is holding the hand of the little one, while carrying the baby brother on her back.

-I remember taking the picture of this girl because she reminded a young-me.
-I soon realised there’re traces of each of us all over the world.
+I remember taking the picture of this girl because she reminded me my younger self.
+There are traces of each of us all over the world.

-I remember taking the picture of this girl because she reminded a young-me.
-I soon realised there’re traces of each of us all over the world.
+I remember taking the picture of this girl because she reminded me my younger self.
+There are traces of each of us all over the world.

 15 images | slideshow